codepath/android_guides/Using-DialogFragment.md

         return getActivity().getLayoutInflater().inflate(R.layout.fragment_edit_name, container);
     }
 ```
 All dialog widgets should now be properly themed.
+Check out this [stackoverflow post](http://stackoverflow.com/a/32791569) for details.

 ### Styling Titlebar of Dialog